stajichlab/PHYling/README.md

 phyling filter -I align -o filtered_align -n 20 -t 16
 ```

 FastTree will be used to build a tree for all markers and the toverr will be computed on these trees.
+To accelerate the process,
+the maximum-likelihood estimation is turned off by default and users can enable it by specifying `--ml`.
 A file `treeness.tsv`
 recording the toverr of all markers and the symlinks to the mfa of these selected markers will be output.

+Note that some of the samples may be entirely excluded after filtering by markers (e.g., if they lack orthologs in the top n
+selected markers).
+When missing samples are detected, the filter module will issue a warning.
+If the presence of all samples is
+important, consider adjusting the `-n/--top_n_toverr` argument accordingly.

 ### Build tree from multiple sequence alignment results